PowerLoom/snapshotter-lite-multi-setup/PYPI_README.md

-# PowerLoom Snapshotter CLI
+# Powerloom Snapshotter CLI

-A powerful command-line interface for deploying and managing PowerLoom Snapshotter nodes.
+A powerful command-line interface for deploying and managing Powerloom Snapshotter nodes.
 Simplifies the process of running multiple snapshotter instances across different chains and data markets.

 ## Features